finos/morphir-scala/examples/morphir-elm-projects/unit-test-framework/example-project/ReadMe.md

-## Test Usage
+## Example Project

-This morphir project exists to provide a framework for running tests.
+This project is just here to provide some functions to be tested by example-project-tests

-Note that there is no actual code in this project for executing said tests; instead, the generated IR should be used by a backend which recognizes the types defined here.